-When an address appears on the memory bus at the start of a Read operation, the address latches in the address receiver if the address lies within the range established by the starting address and memory size jumpers.
-The high-order 6 bits select one of the eight banks by applying power ( $V{CC}$ ) through the shorting block to that bank, while the low-order 8 bits of the address pass directly to all PROM banks.
-(To reduce dc power dissipation, the PROM banks remain unpowered when not being read).
-The addressed word is driven onto the memory bus while the memory control buffer asserts the signal PHIL to disable any RAM in the system from placing data on the bus.
+When an address appears on the memory bus at the start of a Read operation, the address latches in the address receiver.
+The high-order bits select one of the eight banks by applying power (V{CC}) through the shorting block to that bank, while the low-order bits of the address pass directly to all PROM banks.
+(To reduce dc power dissipation, the PROM banks remain

 The PROM board is designed so that PROMS can be programmed on the board using the microNOVA PROM programmer.
 (The programmer plugs directly into the microNOVA chassis, and the PROM board plugs directly into the programmer.)
-Two groups of signals, the bank select signals and taps from the data out lines of the PROM banks, are carried to connector "A" because they are used by the microNOVA PROM programmer when "burning" PROMS.
+Two groups of signals, the bank select signals and taps from the data out lines of the PROM banks, are carried to connector "A" because they are used by the microNOVA PROM programmer when programming PROMS.
 For the PROM board's normal use, a shorting plug must be installed on the "A" connector to close the internal paths carried to that connector.